jay3sh/mepage/_posts/2007-06-05-once-again-a-quote-from-troy.md

 layout: post
 title: "Once again... a quote from 'Troy'"
 ---
-"Once again... a quote from 'Troy'"
+Once again... a quote from 'Troy'
 ===
 Everytime I watch Troy, I find some dialog worth blogging....